-The majority of cross-border ecommerce from Spain comes from Italy and other EU countries (totaling over 92% of cross-border transactions).
-56.5% of ecommerce transactions in Spain occurred on foreign sites.
+The majority of cross-border ecommerce of Spain comes from Italy and other EU countries (totalling over 92% of cross-border transactions).
+56.5% of ecommerce transactions in Spain occur on foreign sites.
 When purchasing cross-border, Spanish consumers are more likely to purchase form Germany, France and the UK than any other EU country.
 When purchasing outside of the EU, Spanish consumers are more likely to purchase from the United States and Canada.
 Spain is currently ranked 23rd by World Bank Logistics in terms of performance on global trade logistics.

-Spain could be used as a destination from which to fulfill orders to European consumers.
-However, it is important to evaluate localization, as many EU consumers prefer to shop in their native languages.
+Spain could be used as a destination from which to fulfil orders to European consumers.
+However, it is important to evaluate localisation, as many EU consumers prefer to shop in their native languages.
 As part of the EU, you can take advantage of EU VAT distance selling rules, which allow you to test various markets without the burdened cost of VAT compliance.

-Consider Barcelona, Madrid and Valencia for intra-Spain fulfillment.
+Consider Barcelona, Madrid and Valencia for intra-Spain fulfilment.
 All of these locations are close to densely populated areas and are attractive destinations for logistics.

 Small parcel carriers

 Most mail sent within Spain takes about three days to arrive.
 The post office in Spain (Correos) uses a number of different shipping methods based on timing and destination.
 Common small parcel carriers include:

 Less-than-truckload (LTL) and Full truckload (FTL) carriers